August 15, 2013 marked the 40th anniversary of the end of air combat missions during the Vietnam War.

 While, the January 1973 Paris Peace Accords ostensibly ended military operations in North and South Vietnam, in Cambodia there was no peace in 1973.
 The U.S. Air Force continued to carry out a massive bombing campaign to try to stop movement on the Ho-Chi-Minh trail of supplies to South Vietnam.
 As anti-war pressure grew, in June 1973, the Congress cut off all funds for combat in Cambodia– effective 15 August 1973, effectively ending the Air War in SEA.
 And that is where I found myself at noon – flying the last “unofficial” F4 fighter combat mission out of Udorn RTAFB for the Vietnam War.
 But more on this later.

 War happens on a large scale to nations.
-At this level, war is always in the third person, much as it is today in Afghanistan: It is their war.
+At this level, war is always in the third person, much as it is today in Afghanistan: It is the soldier’s war.
 And yet, war has a way of insinuating itself into many, many lives.

 War insinuated itself into my life in such a manner.
 It was June 1966, senior week at Hobart College and I was about to graduate on June 12.
 On June 9, 1966, in the midst of all the partying that always accompanies graduation; we received the news that Major Theodore Shorack, one of our ROTC instructors at Hobart had been killed in Vietnam.
 To say that Shorack’s death was a shock, is very much an understatement.
 With his crew-cut, military bearing, active concern for his students, and gung-ho attitude, he demonstrated the type of leadership that motivated young men.
 A Hobart friend said Shorack made him realize “ I had to get my grades up and graduate, pass the physical, get my commission as a Second Lieutenant, pass the 13 months of Flight School.”
 He was well liked by his students and neighbors in Geneva.
 Shorack’s death brought home the realization war could touch ordinary lives.
 When I picked the F-4 for my aircraft, I knew that I picked Vietnam as well and Shorack’s war became mine.